 1. Faster than any other existing method

-Most traditional lesion counting methods might take an experienced doctor several minutes to properly perform.
+Most traditional lesion-counting methods might take an experienced doctor several minutes to properly perform.
 Not only that but is a tedious process that most physicians try to avoid, preferring to take a few seconds to take a gut estimate of the severity of the disease.

-ALADIN completely breaks this paradigm by automatizing the lesion counting process.
+ALADIN completely breaks this paradigm by automatizing the lesion-counting process.
 In less than 23 seconds, the doctor can take a picture of the affected area, run it through the algorithm, and receive an estimation of the severity with non of the subjectivity implied in using the clinical eye.

 2. Easy to use

-One of the main burdens of healthcare systems all over the world is the bottleneck formed by the lack of a reliable tool for generalist doctors to decide if a patient’s case is worthy of being derived to a specialist or not.
+One of the main burdens of healthcare systems all over the world is the bottleneck formed by the lack of a reliable tool for generalist doctors to decide if a patient’s case is worthy of being referred to a specialist or not.

-Legit.Health allows doctors to sidestep this issue completely, as its tool is both useful for a first diagnosis and severity assessment and for a latter following of a treatment.
+Legit.Health allows doctors to sidestep this issue completely, as its tool is both useful for a first diagnosis and severity assessment and for a later following of a treatment.
 ALADIN helps both the specialist and the generalist doctor make informed decisions based on real-world data.